codebee12/API_GoogleBooks/README.md

 # API_GoogleBooks
-This repo contains simple code and instruction on how to use Google Books API.
+This repo contains simple code and instruction on how to use Google Books API using Python.

 Pre-requisites:
 1. Should have Python3 on system.